nekiro/VetBooking/README.md

 ## What is it?

-Example website that allows you booking meetings to veterinarian.
+Website that allows you to make appointments to veterinarian.
 You can check demo [here](https://vetbooking.herokuapp.com/).
 Admin credentials: admin@admin/admin